shukebeta/chat-with-gpt/README.md

 This is a fork of [cogent-apps](https://github.com/cogentapps/chat-with-gpt) that is no longer maintained.

+I have kept this updated with the latest preview models as of 1/26/2024.
+Hopefully I don't forget to keep this date updated in the README.

+I have also made some stylistic changes and updated all packages to the most recent version, except the mantine packages due to the complexity in version changes.

 You can [self-host with Docker](#running-on-your-own-computer).

-You can build your own image, or use the ones [hosted in our public registry](https://hub.docker.com/r/fitchmultz/chat-with-gpt).
+You can build your own image, or use the ones [hosted in my public registry](https://ghcr.io/fitchmultz/chat-with-gpt:latest).

 Powered by the new ChatGPT API from OpenAI, this app has been developed using TypeScript + React.
 We welcome pull requests from the community! https://user-images.githubusercontent.com/127109874/223613258-0c4fef2e-1d05-43a1-ac38-e972dafc2f98.mp4